abbas-taher/decision-tree-algorithm-example/README.md

       >>> print (entropy_all)
       1.5566567074628228

-If we drop the last two records and their corresponding *maybe* labels then Entropy decreases because the sample data has lost some variety and thus became less random.
+If we drop the last two records and their corresponding *maybe* labels then Entropy decreases because the sample data has lost some variety and thus became more ordered.

       #  labels = [yes,yes,no,no,no]
       >>> entropy_some = calculateEntropy(dataset[:-2])
       >>> print (entropy_some)
       0.9709505944546686

-If we compute Entropy for a any single record (drop all other 6 records) we get zero Entropy value:
+If we compute Entropy for a any single record (drop all other 6 records) we get a zero Entropy value:

       # labels = [yes]
       >>> entropy_some = calculateEntropy(dataset[:-6])